-Estate planning is a broad term that includes a number of different preparations which allow you to make arrangements for how your estate will be handled after you pass.
-This process can be confusing and daunting, but it can prevent so many hassles and headaches down the road.
-If you have questions about how an estate plan can help you, or which elements to include, we would be happy to guide you through the process.
+Estate planning is a broad term that includes many preparations that allow you to arrange how to address your estate after you pass.
+This process can be confusing and daunting, but it can prevent many hassles and headaches.
+If you have questions about how an estate plan can help or which elements to include, we would be happy to guide you through the process.

-Our legal team understands Florida’s complicated probate and estate laws, and we also know how difficult end-of-life planning can be.
-Our breadth and depth of knowledge mean your estate will be expertly handled every step of the way, and our flat-fee pricing system means you can reach out with questions, concerns, or requests knowing you won’t be charged extra.
+Our legal team understands Florida's complicated probate and estate laws and knows how difficult end-of-life planning can be.
+Our breadth and depth of knowledge mean your estate will be expertly handled every step, and our flat-fee pricing system means you can reach out with questions, concerns, or requests, knowing there aren't extra fees.

 The Benefits of Estate Planning

 You may also want to implement a power of attorney, which designates someone you trust to act as your agent.
-The terms of a general power of attorney can vary depending on your current or anticipated needs, and the acts your agent is allowed to perform for you must be stipulated in the document.
+The terms of a general power of attorney can vary depending on your current or anticipated needs.
 With over 40 years of experience, our estate planning attorneys know the ins and outs of legal documents and precise language.

 atCause Law Office has the expertise to advise you on every aspect of your estate plan, so contact us today at 727-477-2255.